-Holding Companies
+Holding companies

-- A holding company is a company that owns part, all, or a majority of other companies' outstanding stock.
-It usually refers to a company that does not produce goods or services itself; rather its only purpose is owning shares of other companies.
-Holding companies allow the reduction of risk for the owners and can allow the ownership and control of a number of different companies. - A parent company is a holding company that owns enough voting stock in another firm (subsidiary) to control management and operations by influencing or electing its board of directors.
+- Holding company a holding company is a company that owns part, all, or most of other companies' outstanding stock.
+It usually refers to a company that does not produce goods or services itself; rather its only purpose is to own shares of other companies.
+Holding companies allow the reduction of risk for the owners and can allow the ownership and control of a number of different companies. - Parent company a parent company is a holding company that owns enough voting stock in another firm (subsidiary) to control management and operations by influencing or electing its board of directors.
 A parent company could simply be a company that wholly owns another company.